imane0101010/Calculator/README.md

 ```
 ## Enter Button:

-Now it´s time to get the final result of these mathematical operations.But before we should create and implement the method calculate that takes as paramenters the operation QVector and numbers Qvector and returns a number.
+Now it´s time to get the final result of these mathematical operations.But before we should create and implement the method calculate that takes as parameters the operation two QVectors of type int and qstring and returns the result of the operations.
 Here is the entire implementation:

 ```cpp